 Most people don’t even look at me.
 So I just keep doing what I am doing in the first place.
 It’s so much better when you stop trying to worry about what will people think of you, most of them don’t care.
 Some of them are the same as you, thinking about what others think of them to be bothered about scrutinizing you in every inch.

 Whenever I’ve done something wrong, big or small, the first thing I do is take responsibility for it.
 Then I remind myself that it is okay to make a mistake.

 Just look around.
 Everyone does.
 What matters is I tried my best.
 Right?

 Whenever I feel that I am about to have a panic attack, I focus on my breathing.
 I would take a long breath filling air from my nose to my lungs and then I would exhale and count to three.
 It helps reduce my heart rate.
 Doing it with eyes closed helps me better.

 Joining Support Groups

 I realized that I am not the only one who suffers from the same thing.
 Turns out there are millions out there.
-The feeling of not the only one feeling this way somehow helps especially when you can relate with someone who understands how it feels like.
+The feeling of not the only feeling this way somehow helps especially when you can relate with someone who understands how it feels like.

 I’ve also read about stories of people, their journey and how they are facing it in their own way.
 I also get to learn more about mental health and how to deal with certain issues properly.
-Understanding about my situation really helped a lot.
+Understanding my situation really helped a lot.
 It encouraged me to do better.

-If you are can relate and feel that you might be suffering from an anxiety disorder, I suggest that you consult a professional that can help you deal with it.
+If you can relate and feel that you might be suffering from an anxiety disorder, I suggest that you consult a professional that can help you deal with it.
 It is also important that you are properly diagnosed with a disorder and not do not diagnose yourself because you read an article or two!